microsoft/PowerApps-Samples/cds/orgsvc/C#/Workflow/README.md

 ### Setup

-Each sample creates any required entity instances that the demonstration code requires.
+Each sample creates any required table instances that the demonstration code requires.
 This is done in the `CreateRequiredRecords()` method.

 ### Demonstrate